-3. Press the Enter key.
+4. Press the Enter key.

-Your new task moves down to the Tasks list with your other tasks.
+Your new task moves down to the Task List with your other tasks.

 Outlook can help you manage anything from a simple shopping list to a complex business project.
-In Chapter 9, I show you how to deal with recurring tasks, regenerate tasks, and also how to mark tasks complete (and earn the right to brag about how much you've accomplished).
-19
+In Chapter 9, I show you how to deal with recurring tasks, how to regenerate tasks, and also how to mark tasks as complete (and earn the right to brag about how much you've accomplished).
+I also show you how to take advantage of a gizmo called the Task Pad to do the job even quicker.